 May draw across the rod or remain stationary on either or both sides of the window.
 They add sophistication and elegance to any room.
 Ideal for interior formal zones like dining and living areas.

 Window stickers and films

-They can add oomph factor to any room.
+They can add an oomph factor to any room.
 Window films come with adhesive on one side you can just peel and stick it on windows.
-Some are water proof. easy to maintain and clean.
+Some are waterproof. easy to maintain and clean.
 Ideal for bathrooms, kitchen and kids’ room.